truenas/middleware/docs/userguide/freenas_storage.rst

 applied" text will change to "Clear filter".
 If you click "Clear filter", a pop-up message will indicate that this will remove the filter and all available snapshots will be listed.

+.. index:: VMware Snapshot
-.. _VMWare Snapshots:
+.. _VMware Snapshots:

-VMWare Snapshots
+VMware Snapshots
 ----------------

-:menuselection:`Storage --> VMWare Snapshots` allows you to coordinate ZFS snapshots when using VMware as a datastore.
-Once a "VMWare Snapshot" is created, FreeNAS® will automatically snapshot any running VMware virtual machines before taking a scheduled or manual ZFS snapshot of the dataset or zvol backing that
+:menuselection:`Storage --> VMware Snapshots` allows you to coordinate ZFS snapshots when using VMware as a datastore.
+Once a "VMware Snapshot" is created, FreeNAS® will automatically snapshot any running VMware virtual machines before taking a scheduled or manual ZFS snapshot of the dataset or zvol backing that
 VMware datastore.
 The temporary VMware snapshots are then deleted on the VMware side but still exist in the ZFS snapshot and can be used as stable resurrection points in that snapshot.
 These coordinated snapshots will be listed in :ref:`Snapshots`.